Next edition: 2-10 July 2022

 We are a sustainable race

-Since its inception, the Mirpuri Foundation Sailing Trophy has worked to ensure that the race becomes (and remains) one of the world’s leading proponents of sustainability in the sailing world.
-The Mirpuri Foundation Sailing Trophy seeks to minimise environmental impact by reducing emissions in our own operations and our supply chain, and by extending the lifecycle of products that are used.
+Since its inception, the Mirpuri Foundation Sailing Trophy has worked to ensure that the race is one of the world’s leading proponents of sustainability in the sailing world, seeking to minimize environmental impact by reducing emissions in its own operations and supply chain, and by extending the lifecycle of products that are used.

 Our goals are: